jhashikhar/digital-signal-governance/boundaries/what-dsg-is-not.md

 ---

+## DSG Is Not an Audit Framework

+**Audit** is the process of examining evidence to assess whether conditions, controls, representations, or obligations satisfy defined criteria.

+Digital Signal Governance (DSG) is not an audit methodology, audit standard, assurance framework, or audit procedure.

+DSG provides a conceptual vocabulary and governance structure for describing governance conditions that may be relevant to audit activities.
+Auditors may use DSG concepts when evaluating signal-dependent environments, but DSG itself does not prescribe audit methods, testing procedures, assurance standards, or evidentiary requirements.

+Audit may reveal DSG conditions.
+DSG may inform audit interpretation.
+The two disciplines are related but distinct.

+---

 ## DSG Is Not Design-Time Governance

-**Design-Time Governance** addresses governance decisions made at the stage when systems are being designed — prior to operational deployment.
-DSG addresses governance conditions in operation: the conditions that exist, evolve, and may fail while signals are actively flowing.
+Design-Time Governance addresses governance decisions made during the design and configuration of systems prior to operational deployment.

+Digital Signal Governance (DSG) addresses governance conditions affecting digital signals throughout their lifecycle, including generation, admission, interpretation, propagation, and downstream reliance.

 The two disciplines are adjacent and complementary.

-DSG is not a subset of Design-Time Governance, and Design-Time Governance is not a substitute for DSG.
-See `relation-to-design-time-governance.md` for a full treatment of this relationship.
+**Design-Time Governance** is not a substitute for DSG, and DSG is not a subset of Design-Time Governance.

+Decisions made during design may influence future Digital Signal Governance conditions, but the two frameworks address different governance questions and operate at different points within the broader governance lifecycle.

 ---

-*See also: `what-dsg-is.md`, `relation-to-design-time-governance.md`*
+*See relation-to-design-time-governance.md for a fuller discussion of this relationship.*